-The Company has adopted the Enphase Energy Code of Business Conduct and Ethics ("Code of Conduct") that applies to all officers, directors and employees.
-The Code of Conduct is available on the Company's website at http://investor.enphase.com/corporate-governance.cfm.
-If the Company makes any substantive amendments to the Code of Conduct or grants any waiver from a provision of the Code of Conduct to any executive officer or director, the Company intends to promptly disclose the nature of the amendment or waiver on its website.
+We have adopted the Enphase Energy Code of Conduct ("Code of Conduct") that applies to all officers, directors and employees.
+The Code of Conduct is available on our website at https://investor.enphase.com/corporate-governance.
+If we make any substantive amendments to the Code of Conduct or grant any waiver from a provision of the Code of Conduct to any executive officer or director, we intend to promptly disclose the nature of the amendment or waiver on our website.